 Tournament Play – how to get the best out of your team even under the most demanding circumstances

 Football Performance: How To Raise Your Game takes an in-depth look at some of the key factors that go into creating a winning World Cup team.
 Next year’s playing season is designed to give the England squad more time to prepare for the 2006 World Cup in Germany.
-But will the rigours of a Premiership and European season for the majority of the English-based players have taken its toll on their readiness for the biggest tournament on earth?
+But will the rigors of a Premiership and European season for the majority of the English-based players have taken its toll on their readiness for the biggest tournament on earth?

 Hamstring Injuries – what can you do to prevent this most common of football injuries?